-Your organization is legally responsible for accommodating all trans and gender nonconforming people based on their gender identity or expression, unless it would cause undue hardship.
+In Canada, your organization is legally responsible for accommodating all trans and gender non-conforming people based on their gender identity or expression, unless it would cause undue hardship.
 The goal of accommodation is to help everyone have equal opportunities, access, and benefits.
 Failure to accommodate may lead to a finding of discrimination under the Code, and you may be found liable.